guardian/gateway/docs/development.md

 It's then possible to access the state through the [`useClientState`](../src/client/lib/hooks/useClientState.ts) hook in a descendent component.

+If you're looking to add interactivity to the client, you should use the [`Islet`](#islets---islands-architecture) (islands architecture) pattern, defined below in this file.

 Here's an example of adding some test data to the client state.

 Firstly define it in the [`RequestState`](../src/server/models/Express.ts) interface.
 It can be optional or required property.
 It's also helpful to set a sensible default value in `getDefaultRequestState` method if it needs to be defined.